daos-stack/daos/doc/environ.md

 Whether to enable the server-side IO dispatch, in that case the replica IO will be sent to a leader shard which will dispatch to other shards. `BOOL`.
 Default to true.

+### `DAOS_SERVER_GROUP_MAX`

+Maximal number of servers in the server primary group. `INTEGER`.
+Default to 128.

+This is a hack to be removed once CaRT stops requiring a size when attaching to a server group.

 ## Debug System (Client & Server)

 ### `D_LOG_FILE`